-While there is a shift in the ranges between VantageScore credit scores and FICO scores one thing remains the same.
+While there is a range shift between VantageScore credit scores and FICO Score, one detail remains the same.
 A higher score can work in your favor when it’s time to borrow money.

-Aside from FICO scores and VantageScore credit scores, the credit bureaus can also generate their own consumer credit scores.
-These scores follow a proprietary model that’s unique to the credit bureau issuing the score.
+Aside from FICO Score and VantageScore credit scores, the credit bureaus can also generate their own consumer credit scores.
+These scores follow a proprietary model unique to the credit bureau issuing the score.

-FICO scores vs. other credit scores: Which is better?
+FICO Score vs. other credit scores: What's the difference?

-FICO scores are considered the go-to credit scoring model, though VantageScore is gradually growing in popularity among lenders.
-So when it comes to which is better, FICO has an edge in terms of how many lenders use it and its overall reputation.
+FICO Scores are considered the go-to credit scoring model, though VantageScore is gradually gaining popularity among lenders.
+So when it comes to which is better, FICO Score has an edge regarding how many lenders use it and its overall reputation.

-It’s important to understand that if you’re checking your FICO scores or your VantageScore, you’re likely to get two very different perspectives on financial health.
-That’s because of the way each scoring model is calculated and what factors weigh heaviest in those calculations.
+If you’re checking your FICO Scores or your VantageScore, you will likely get two different perspectives on financial health.
+That’s because of how each scoring model is calculated and what factors weigh the heaviest in those calculations.